 A: Nope.
 Come one, come all!
 While we certainly accept referrals from your doctor or dentist, you don’t need one to schedule your complimentary consultation.

-A: You’ll get to meet the friendly, attentive Sturgill & Storie Orthodontics team.
+A: You’ll get to meet the friendly, attentive Sturgill Orthodontics team.
 We’ll take x-rays, pictures and impressions so we can see what we’re working with.
-You’ll meet with a doctor who will give you your diagnosis and discuss possible treatment options while also addressing your questions, concerns and goals.
+You’ll meet with Dr. Sturgill who will give you your diagnosis and discuss possible treatment options while also addressing your questions, concerns and goals.

 A: Sure.
 We understand you have a busy schedule and we’re happy to help out.
 On some occasions, we may request to speak with a parent or guardian after the visit, so we ask that you check-in with your patient manager before dropping your child off.